Azure-Samples/qdrant-azure/Azure-Container-Apps/README.md

 ###### Azure CLI

-Deploy the Azure Container Instance with a new storage account volume created using the Bicep template `main.bicep` located this directory directory.
+Deploy the Azure Container Apps with a new storage account volume created using the Bicep template `main.bicep` located this directory directory.

 To deploy using the Azure CLI, open the command line and run the following command: